KragleStudios/FactionWars/README.md

  - use -- for comments
  - use native lua syntax only plaese aka not instead of !
  - https://github.com/Capster/lua-style-guide
- - use lowerCamelCase for all methods etc. If you find somewhere that isn't lower camel case please change it.
+ - use lowerCamelCase for all methods and local variables etc. If you find somewhere that isn't lower camel case please change it.